-The new PKI is called "OpenPEPPOL PKI v3" and the root certificates are valid from 2018 to 2028.
+The PKI is called "OpenPeppol PKI v3" and the root certificates are valid from 2018 to 2028.

-The structure is very similar to the old one, but the STS CA is not present any more.
+The structure is very similar to the V2 one, but the STS CA is not present any more.
 So this is how it looks like:

 The migration process was as follows:

 February 2018: the new root certificates are available for download in

 16 April 2018: the certificate issuing process will begin and members are urged to request their PKI v3 certificate

 31 August 2018: OpenPeppol will no longer issue the old certificate types

 3 September 2018: the new certificates can be used in production

 For details and further information, please see the

 DRAFT - Introduction to the revised PKI Certificate infrastructure and issuing process